A shadow engulfs you momentarily, before you see a huge Pteranodon swoop down into the sea to grab a fish out of the sea in front of you.

 - Bird-Like Hunter: While fishing, it may have skimmed above the water and dived down to catch fish, much like modern-day birds.

-- Huge but Large: Much like modern birds, Pteranodon has hollow bones and a very lightweight frame, which is needed for being able to fly long distances.
+- Huge but Light: Much like modern birds, Pteranodon has hollow bones and a very lightweight frame, which is needed for being able to fly long distances.